fastly/terraform-provider-fastly/website/docs/r/service_dynamic_snippet_content_v1.html.markdown

  Defines content that represents blocks of VCL logic that is inserted into your service.
 This resource will populate the content of a dynamic snippet and allow it to be manged without the creation of a new service verison.

  ~> **Warning:** Terraform will take precedence over any changes you make through the API.
-Such changes are likely to be reversed if you run terraform again.
+Such changes are likely to be reversed if you run Terraform again.

  If Terraform is being used to populate the initial content of a dynamic snippet which you intend to manage via the API, then the lifecycle `ignore_changes` field can be used with the resource.
 An example of this configuration is provided below.